jonlow/fokus/README.md

 fokus
 =====

-A debug tool, to determine what element is in focus
+A debug tool that determines what element is in focus